November 11, 2020

 [Figure: Creating the lesson for the Jeopardy game maker ]

 Once the Jeopardy Game course is made, you will need to create a lesson for the course.
-Click the big blue button that says “Create a lesson.”
+To create your own jeopardy, lick the big blue button that says “Create a lesson.”
 When you arrive at the lesson screen, you will see that you can make a name for the lesson, too.
 Come up with a name and then click the big blue button that says “Edit lesson content.”

 That will take you to the lesson edit screen.
 From here, click the big blue “Add a new slide” button.
 You will see a popup window full of templates for new slides.
 In the left tabs, find and click on the Games tab.
 You will see many types of games show up in the middle column of the window.